petkokp/llm_notebooks/bulgarian_llms/training/README.md

 After that, the datasets preparation is performed.
 All of the datasets are combined to a single dataset which contains ~227,000 train samples.
 Different dataset mixing strategies are supported.

 The training is done using the Supervised Fine-tuning (SFT) trainer from the [trl](https://github.com/huggingface/trl) library.
 All the models are finetuned for 3 epochs.
 For some of them batch size of 128 is used and for others 64 (depending on the model's size).
+Flash attention 2 and bfloat16 are used for the training.

 ### How to train: